jyeon172/DS-TermProject/README.md

 This project is a Term-Project of Data Science Lecture.

 We uploaded our final code.
-Also, we uploaded our algorithm that can be used in general.

 * Covid19.py <-- This file is our final result

+Also, in *code* directory, we uploaded our algorithm that can be used in general.

 * data_analysis.py <-- This is data analysis code using Random Forest Classifier, Logistic Regression, and Decision Tree Classifier
 * one_hot_encoidng.py <-- This is one-hot encoding code using Pandas and Numpy